 After lots of trial and error, I'm happy to say that we've found THE ONE!

-This Chocolate Sour Cream Cake is similar to our classic chocolate cake in some ways, as they both have the same amount of cocoa and coffee, giving it a decadent chocolate flavor, but the sour cream also adds a softness that I wasn’t expecting.
+This Chocolate Sour Cream Cake is similar to our classic chocolate cake in some ways, as they both have the same amount of cocoa and coffee, giving it a decadent chocolate flavor, but the sour cream also adds a softness that I was happily surprised by.

-I actually thought that this sour cream version would be slightly more dense than my other chocolate cakes but the opposite is true.
+I thought that this sour cream version of chocolate cake would be slightly more dense than my other chocolate recipe but the opposite is true.
 It truly melts in your mouth.

 Sometimes our reverse creaming method cake recipes have a slightly denser texture that makes them better for layer cakes but not ideal for cupcakes.

 While you can make this recipe using the traditional method of mixing, we tried the cake both ways and the reverse creaming method for this recipe was the clear winner.